zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_crypto_attachment_module.rst

     <td>(0, -1)</td>
     <td></td>
     <td>
         <div>Only for <code>state=attach</code>: The domain range the partition needs to have attached, as a tuple of integers (min, max) that specify the inclusive range of domain index numbers.
+Other domains attached to the partition remain unchanged.
 The special value -1 for the max item means the maximum supported domain index number.</div>
     </td>
     </tr>